 Mood-Swinger: To the point her brother claims she has hysteria.

-Resurrective Immortality/From a Single Cell: While she won't live forever, she cannot be killed by any means other than old age, and will recover from any illness or injury.
+Resurrective Immortality/From a Single Cell: While she won't live forever, she cannot be killed by any means other than old age (at which point she will reincarnate in another woman's womb), and will recover from any illness or injury.
 This is powerful enough to restore her within a few minutes of having her entire body from the waist up obliterated by Yotsugi.